SysVisionz/sysvisionz-react-dropdown/README.md

 modification of listVisible to isOpen for ease of use significant additions to user control of elements. addition of controlled option.
+2.1 -
+Huge bugfix
+introduction of open and closed automatic class name. now properly allows for animations